sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 - Download the binary that is appropriate to your system.
 Depending on your operating system you might need additional information such as your CPU type (e.g. 64 bits or 32 bits) and your operating system version.
-If you use OS X you will have the choice between a tarball (whose names ends with ``tar.bz2``) and two kinds of mountable disk images (whose names end with ``app.dmg`` and simply ``.dmg``).
+If you use macOS you will have the choice between a tarball (whose names ends with ``tar.bz2``) and two kinds of mountable disk images (whose names end with ``app.dmg`` and simply ``.dmg``).
 Except for windows, the naming scheme of the files is always ``sage-VERSION-OS-CPU.EXTENSION`` where ``EXTENSION``